Transfer to the University of California (UC)

 I. Admission Requirements as Junior-Level Transfer

 The UC gives highest priority to CCC students transferring as juniors.
 A transfer student, according to the University, is a student who has enrolled in a fall, winter, or spring term at a college or university after high school graduation.
-Students who meet this definition cannot disregard their college record and apply as freshmen.
-A student who attends a college summer program immediately after graduating from high school or who has completed college work while in high school is still considered a freshman applicant.
+Students who meet this definition cannot disregard their college record and apply as first-years.
+A student who attends a college summer program immediately after graduating from high school or who has completed college work while in high school is still considered a first-year applicant.

 California community college (CCC) transfer student is defined as having completed at least 30 semester (45 quarter) UC-transferable units at one or more California community colleges and whose last college attended in a regular session (fall/spring or fall/winter/spring) before enrolling at a UC campus.